Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Methodology

 \textbf{Constructing Call Graph.} We employ static analysis techniques to~construct the call graph of a package, which serves as the foundation for subsequent analysis.
 Specifically, we denote the call graph $\mathcal{G}$ as a 2-tuple $\langle \mathcal{M}, \mathcal{E} \rangle$, where $\mathcal{M}$ denotes the prioritized list of methods in the previous step, and~$\mathcal{E}$~denotes the total set of calling edges.
 Each calling edge $e$ in $\mathcal{E}$ is denoted as a 3-tuple $\langle m_a, l, m_b\rangle$, which means that there is a method call at line $l$ in method $m_a$ that calls method $m_b$.

-\textbf{Generating Behavior Sequence.} We iterate each method $r$ in $\mathcal{M}$ (i.e., in the order of execution likelihood), and query~$\mathcal{G}$ to obtain a sub call graph with its root being the method~$r$.~We start from visiting $r$, and traverse the sub call graph in the~order of execution to generate the behavior sequence.
+\textbf{Generating Behavior Sequence.} We iterate each method $r$ in $\mathcal{M}$ (i.e., in the order of execution likelihood), and query~$\mathcal{G}$ to get a sub call graph with its root being method~$r$.~We start from visiting $r$, and traverse the sub call graph in the~order of execution to generate the behavior sequence.

 During the sub call graph traversal, when a method~$m$~is~visited, we retrieve the feature instances extracted from $m$ (denoted as $\mathcal{F}_m$) and obtain the calling edges starting from $m$~(denoted as $\mathcal{E}_m$).
-Then, we enquene $\mathcal{F}_m$ and $\mathcal{E}_m$ together into a queue in the order of their line numbers.
+Then, we enqueue $\mathcal{F}_m$ and $\mathcal{E}_m$ together into a queue in the order of their line numbers.
 In other words, given $f \in \mathcal{F}_m$ and $e \in \mathcal{E}_m$, we compare $e.l$ and $f.l$ to determine their execution order.
-Next, we dequeue element from the queue.
+Next, we dequeue elements from the queue.
 If the dequeued element is a feature instance $f$, we append~$f$ into the behavior sequence $\mathcal{S}$; and if the dequeued element is a calling edge $e$, we start to recursively visit the called method $e.m_{b}$.
-This makes \tool to preserve the sequential information through intra-procedural analysis, ensuring that the generated behavior sequence reflects the execution order.
+This makes \tool to preserve the sequential information through inter-procedural analysis, ensuring that the generated behavior sequence reflects the~execution~order.

 \begin{exmp} Figure~\ref{fig:example1}(b) presents the generated behavior sequence when the implicit ``main'' method of \texttt{debug.py}~is visited.
 Notice that this implicit ``main'' method is executed when \texttt{debug.py} is imported.
 We can see that the extracted feature instances in Figure~\ref{fig:example1}(a) are organized according to their execution order in the two source code files in Figure~\ref{fig:example-sequence}. \end{exmp}